Kelce’s OT touchdown gives Chiefs 34-28 win over Chargers

 SIX STRAIGHT FOR EKELER

-Chargers running back Austin Ekeler scored a touchdown for the sixth straight game with a 2-yard run off left end to extend their lead to 21-13 early in the fourth quarter.
+Ekeler scored a touchdown for the sixth straight game with a 2-yard run off left end to extend the lead to 21-13 early in the fourth quarter.
 The TD came after Uchenna Nwosu tipped Mahomes’ screen pass intended for Clyde Edwards-Helaire at the KC 4 and returned it 2 yards.

 It is the third time since 1994 a Chargers player has reached the end zone in at least six consecutive games.
 LaDainian Tomlinson had a seven-game streak in 2004 and Natrone Means had a six-game run in 1994.